Krypto: One year later

 Action Comics #850 presents the latest revision of Superman's origin, containing many subtle retcons to Superman: Birthright, the latest major revision of Superman's continuity.
 The current version indicates that Krypto was indeed the El family dog from the real Krypton (as in the Silver Age), showing an identical white dog present at Kal-El's birth.
-Although Action #850 does not deal with the specifics of how this dog was sent to Earth or when he arrived (Krypto is not clearly shown in any of the brief scenes of Clark's childhood), subsequent issues of the Superman title have contained references to Krypto being around when he was "young".
+Although Action #850 does not deal with the specifics of how or when this dog was sent to Earth, subsequent issues of the Superman title have contained references to Krypto being around when he was "young".
 Both inclusions retconned the origin of the current Krypto hailing from an ersatz Krypton and debuting during Superman's adulthood.

 Some time later, a back-up feature in Action Comics Annual #11, written by Geoff Johns, finally clarified the details of the "New Earth" origin of Krypto: "The Kryptonian canine of the House of El, Krypto was sent in a small prototype rocket created by Jor-El.
 Lost for years, Krypto was eventually found and rescued by Clark when he was a boy."
 This retcon brings the modern Krypto almost identically in line with the original Silver Age version.

 Krypto goes missing for over a year following the death of his previous owner Conner Kent, but Superman is unable to devote much time to search for him, having himself been without powers for much of that time.
 Krypto responds to the call from Jimmy Olsen's makeshift signal watch and makes his return.
 Krypto is quick to defend Jimmy who, along with Superman, falls under attack and is badly injured as a result.
 Jimmy takes Krypto back to his apartment, and nurses the injured dog back to health.
 Superman later decides to let Krypto stay with Jimmy when he realizes that Krypto has always preferred the company of younger people, such as himself as a child and Kon-El.
-Jimmy gives Krypto the secret identity of "Pal", a play on the old Superman's Pal Jimmy Olsen title.
+Jimmy gives Krypto the secret identity of "Pal", a play on Superman's Pal Jimmy Olsen.